 Brandi, in November 2018, has this to say: “I have never purchased a brand new knife that was THIS SHARP before!”

+Negatives?
 Some customers complained that the blade loses sharpness quickly.

-Top Rated – Best Chef’s Gyuto Knife
+Top-Rated Japanese Knife — Best Chef’s Gyuto Knife

 Gyuto knives are the best Japanese chef knives in the world, and the Zelite Infinity – 8” Gyuto Knife – Super Stainless Steel Blade is one of the best premium Japanese knives you can find.
 It also features the quality AUS-10 high-carbon steel, with a Rockwell hardness of 56.
-85 percent of buyers gave this knife a five-star rating when we reviewed it.
+Eighty-five percent of buyers gave this knife a five-star rating when we reviewed it.

 Right out of the box, you’ll be amazed by the sharpness of this knife.
 It’s finished with the traditional Japanese Honbazuke three-stage sharpening to give it a keen and lasting cutting edge.
 The blade edge is sharpened to 12 degrees, which is one of the narrowest, sharpest blades in the industry.